-On October 27th we had our very first workshop with the University of Missouri’s School of Journalism with 37 jounalist.
-The attendees were a part of Water Desk, a journalistic collective that brings together individuals from all over the Mississippi watershed to learn how to effectively write about current environmental issues.
-We have dreamed of a closer relationship with the Missouri School of Journalism’s and this year it happened!
+On October 27th we had our very first workshop with the University of Missouri’s School of Journalism with 37 journalists.
+The attendees were a part of the Mississippi River Basin Ag & Water Desk, a journalistic collective that brings together individuals from all over the Mississippi watershed to learn how to effectively write about current environmental issues.
+We have dreamed of creating a relationship with the Missouri School of Journalism and this year it happened!

 Their first stop was Huntsdale’s own Burr Oak tree where they met with local farmer John Sam Williamson.
 He belongs to one of five generations who have farmed the land on which the burr oak sits.
 He said his family's legacy of caring for the Burr Oak tree and shared a window into the world of floodplain farming.